 High Clock Speed CPU and PHP/MySQL Performance

-PHP and MySQL can only run as fast as the CPU core can run.
+PHP and MySQL can only run as fast as the CPU core.
 They cannot run faster than the core.
 This is because a server assigns a single CPU core to each PHP/MySQL process.

 When a server parses PHP, it uses only a single core to complete that process.
 Similarly, MySQL uses a single core to query the database.
 The faster the core, the faster PHP/MySQL will run.